Facial Fat Grafting

 Injecting fat into the human face may seem like a counter-intuitive way to achieve a more youthful look, until you understand the unique ways that aging affects the face.
 As we age, the skin is pulled and stretched by the ever-present force of gravity.
 This increases the surface area of the skin, meaning that your face appears to lose volume as you age.
 This, in addition to other forces, can lead to lines, wrinkles, and other unflattering formations that can make the face appear older.
 The solution to this problem is to increase the amount of volume present in the face.

-If you would like to know more about facial fat grafting procedures, contact New Jersey’s fat graft experts at East Coast Advanced Plastic Surgery, with offices in Ridgewood, Englewood, Hoboken, and more.
+If you would like to know more about facial fat grafting procedures, contact New Jersey’s fat graft experts at East Coast Advanced Plastic Surgery, with offices in Ridgewood, Livingston, Hoboken, and more.

 Am I a Good Candidate for Facial Fat Grafting Procedures?